camilleuri/clam/crates/bake/README.md

 # BAKE: Better Access to k-NN for Everyone

-> BAKE is in very early development and is not ready for use.
+> BAKE is in very early development and breaking changes frequently occur.

 HTTP API for CLAM, powered by the Poem framework.

 To run from the main workspace directory: `cargo run --release --bin bake`

-A Swagger UI panel is accessible at http://localhost/ (port 80) to view and test API endpoints.
+A Swagger UI panel is accessible at [HTTP port 80](http://localhost) to view and test API endpoints.

 ### Currently implemented
 - [x] Core functions